-Tank Tops with Built-in Bra
+Jersey Tank Tops

 This is one of my favorite multi-tasking essentials for backpacking South America because I could wear by itself or later underneath a shirt or jacket.
-I found that if you need a little extra support, you can layer this sports top with a good sports bra.
+I found that if you need a little extra support, you can layer this jersey top with a good sports bra.
 Bring two so that one has a chance to dry while you’re wearing the other one.
 After you finish your journey, if you need a nice tank top to pair with shorts or a skirt, this is also the perfect piece.